zaibi898/Call-Center-Dashboard/README.md

 3.Total Call Duration in Minutes: Similar to the total call duration in hours, this KPI provides the total call time but in minutes, offering a more granular view of call durations.

-4. Average Call Duration in Minutes: To assess the efficiency of our agents, we need to calculate and display the average call duration in minutes.
+4.Average Call Duration in Minutes: To assess the efficiency of our agents, we need to calculate and display the average call duration in minutes.
 This metric can help identify trends in call handling.
 5.Response Time Percentage: Response time is a critical factor in customer satisfaction.
 This KPI should display the percentage of calls answered within a predefined time frame, helping us gauge our ability to provide prompt service.

 # DASHBOARD 1: GRID